-With production of The Block on hold due to COVID-19, Dave says now’s the time for viewers to use the DIY skills they’ve learned from watching the show.
+Dave says now's the time for The Block viewers to use the DIY skills they've learned from watching the show.
 And he believes turf laying is the perfect entry-level landscaping job.

 “We have apprentices in my landscaping business and if they can’t pick up laying turf in a day, then they probably aren’t going to make it as landscapers,” he says.

 When it comes to choosing the type of grass to use, Dave says it’s best to consult your local turf supplier.
 Because what works in Cairns is not going to work in Perth.

 “We have different turfs for different states, so the first thing to do is ring up your local turf supplier and listen to their advice,” he says.